Adaptive Memory Momentum via a Model-Based Framework for Deep Learning Optimization: PROOFS OF SECTION

 \end{proof}

 The following technical lemmas provide upper bounds on the cross terms that arise when expanding the momentum recursion.
-Both results rely on the definition of $\beta_t$ to relate the correction term $d_t - \nabla f_{S_t}(x_t)$ to the stochastic gradient itself, and on Young’s inequality to separate mixed inner products.
+Both results rely on the definition of \(\beta_t\) to relate the correction term \(d_t-g_t\) to the stochastic gradient itself, and on Young's inequality to separate mixed inner products. \begin{lemma} Consider the iterates generated by \eqref{eq:mom_for_proof}.
+For any \(a>0\),